 To get to Magnolia, click here for exact directions from your starting point.
 For written directions from a variety of starting places such as Downtown Charleston and the many area beaches, visit Magnolia's website.

-This inspiring garden and home are still welcoming visitors every day of the year.
+This inspiring garden and home are still welcoming visitors.
 For one low price, you can explore the grounds at your own pace.
 Guided tours and activities are available at an additional cost.

 - Basic Admission Ticket (2023): $29 for Adults; $15 for Children; Children under 6 enter free